jhuckaby/confsync/docs/Tutorial.md

 ## The End

 Thank you for reading.
 That's the end of our basic tutorial.
-For more things you can do with ConfSync, please see the [CLI Reference](https://github.com/jhuckaby/confsync/blob/main/docs/CLI.md).
+For more things you can do with ConfSync, please see the [CLI Reference](https://github.com/jhuckaby/confsync/blob/main/docs/CLI.md) and [Advanced Topics](https://github.com/jhuckaby/confsync/blob/main/docs/Advanced.md).